acdalal/blog-stuff/2018/01/ethical-engine/lab.md

 ### Part 1

-*TODO: move this to the daily assignment, have students complete before coming to class.*

 From the starter files, run `manual.py`.
 This file will present you with 60 scenarios, with different passengers and pedestrians, in which you must decide which group to save.
-As a group, work through all 60 scenarios and decide who you would save in each.
+As a pair, work through all 60 scenarios and decide who you would save in each.
 Take as long as necessary for each one, and aim to answer as truthfully as possible.
 Your responses will be saved into a timestamped log file.

-Once you have gone through 60 scenarios, you will be given a summary of who you have saved.
-Upload this summary to Moodle (*upload the manual log file*).
-Bring a copy of this summary to class as well.
+Once you have gone through all 60 scenarios, you will be given a summary of who you have saved.
+Examine this summary.
+Talk briefly about the decision criteria you used.

-*This next part is done in class, at the start.
-Might want to put this on a slide as the starting "thought question" of the day.*

-Start by comparing your manual statistics summary with your partner's.
-What similarities are there?
-What are the key differences?
-Talk briefly about the decision criteria you used, and again, note similarities and differences.

-<div style="page-break-after:always"></div>
+Compare your statistics with a neighboring pair's results.
+What similarities and differences do you note?
+How did your decision criteria differ?

 ### Part 2

 For this part of the lab, imagine you and your partner are the programmers writing the decision process for a self-driving car.
 In `automatic.py`, there is a function called `automatic_decision`.
 Your job is to come to a consensus with your partner on a decision process you are both comfortable with, and then replicate this decision process as much as possible in this function.

-The `automatic_decision` function takes a `Scenario` instance, and must return which group to save - either `"passengers"`, or `"pedestrians"`. `Scenario` objects have the following member variables:
+The `automatic_decision` function takes a `Scenario` instance, and must return which group to save - either `"passengers"`, or `"pedestrians"`. `Scenario` objects have the following instance variables:

 * `passengers`, a list of Person objects that describe the passengers in the car
 * `pedestrians`, a list of Person objects that describe the pedestrians

-`Person` objects have the following member variables:
+`Person` objects have the following instance variables:

 * `charType`, which describes whether the `Person` is `"human"`, `"cat"`, or `"dog"`
 * `age`, which describes whether the human is `"baby"`, `"child"`, `"adult"`, or `"elderly"`